Harish-tig/Book-Scrapping/README.md

 2. And Run in Good Python Enviroment<br>

 ## Installation <br>
+- open the Book Scrape folder from the repository
 a)	You Can find a file name Application.zip download it<br>
 b)	Extract the Folder and open Application Folder<br>
 c)	Run the exe file named “Book”<br>